lazychaser/laravel-nestedset/README.markdown

 > at both visits.
 This leaves two numbers for each node, which are stored as two
 > attributes.
 Querying becomes inexpensive: hierarchy membership can be tested by
 > comparing these numbers.
 Updating requires renumbering and is therefore expensive.

+### Applications

+NSM shows good performance when tree is updated rarely.
+It is tuned to be fast for getting related nodes.
+It'is ideally suited for building multi-depth menu or categories in shop.

 Manipulating nodes
 ------------------